mariellenolasco/fantastic-robot/001-FC-Activity.md

 Repeat this for every index pair in earnedPoints and totalPoints.

-From here, calculate the average score earned across all assignments and use this value to calculate the letter grade for the class:
+Next, calculate the average score earned across all assignments and use this value to calculate the letter grade for the class:

 <60.0% -> F
 60.0 - 69.9% -> D